niftinessafoot/create/readme.md

 # Create-Project

-An npm initializer for generating Niftiness Afoot projects, modules, and sites.
+An npm initializer for generating _NiftinessAfoot!_ projects, modules, and sites.

 ## who’s this for?